Running Gear for Beginners

 Another essential running gear for beginners is the top.
-You should wear light, breathable and durable shirts that are appropriate for the weather and are designed to keep you dry and comfortable.
-Try avoiding cotton and prefer technical fabrics which feel comfortable, light and cool against the skin, unlike cotton.
+You should wear light, breathable and durable shirts appropriate for the weather and are designed to keep you dry and comfortable.
+Avoid cotton and prefer technical fabrics that feel comfortable, light, and cool against the skin, unlike cotton.

 Technical fabrics can regulate your body temperature.
 They will move moisture away from your skin to the outer surface, where it will evaporate, keeping you dry and comfortable.

 Shirts can vary from short or long sleeves.
-Best to pick shirts made of Dri-Fit, Climalite or Coolmax materials which are suitable for running in warmer weather conditions.
-The material should feel cool, light and comfortable against the skin.
-For running in colder weather the tops are made of thermal materials.
+Best to pick shirts made of Dri-Fit, Climalite, or Coolmax materials suitable for running in warmer weather conditions.
+The material should feel cool, light, and comfortable against the skin.
+For running in colder weather, the tops are made of thermal materials.

 Long Sleeve Tops

-For free whether you should try a technical running t-shirt which is sweat-free and breathable.
-Most are slim or lose cut and they wash and dry easily.
+For free whether you should try a technical running t-shirt that is sweat-free and breathable.
+Most are slim or lose cut, and they wash and dry easily.

-In case of cold weather technical fabrics is your pick.
-Thermal running tops with effective thermal regulation vary in warmth but all are light, sweat-free and breathable.
-The warmest tend to be slightly fleeced on the inside, most are slim fitting for effective temperature regulation.
+In case of cold weather, technical fabrics are your pick.
+Thermal running tops with effective thermal regulation vary in warmth, but all are light, sweat-free, and breathable.
+The warmest tend to be slightly fleeced on the inside.
+Most are slim fitting for effective temperature regulation.

-The last but not least running gear for beginners are the shorts.
+Last but not least, running gear for beginners is the shorts.
 Choosing the right running shorts can be challenging and overwhelming because of the huge variety available.
 Running short fit depends on body type, weather, conditions, fabric preferences, running style, and personal style.
 Let’s break it down: